 Update: The Florida Legislature recently based 2020 SB 140 which provides an exemption from the prohibition of fireworks usage during designated holidays.
-The designated holidays are Independence Day, July 4; New Year’s Eve, December 31; and New Year’s Day, January 1.
+The designated holidays are Independence Day on July 4, New Year’s Eve on December 31, and New Year’s Day on January 1.

 Florida law imposes a similar penalty for individuals, members of a partnership, and officers of an association or corporation who violate the terms of ch.
 791, F.S.
 Under Section 791.06, F.S., firms, copartnerships, or corporations found to violate the law are subject to a $1,000 fine.

 In addition, the sheriff or any other police officer is authorized to seize, take or remove at the expense of the owner, all stocks of fireworks or combustibles offered for sale, stored, or held in violation of ch.
 791, F.S.22

 The laws related to the sale of fireworks under Florida Statute Chapter 791 are difficult to enforce.
 As a result, several local communities have passed city and county ordinances, largely aimed at regulating the sale of fireworks.